 Prenatal care during this time includes a discussion of specific issues such as morning sickness and an overall assessment of the mother's health.
 Specialists such as Drs.
 Williams and Caskie try to determine the actual gestational age of the baby, too.

-There are numerous factors that Dr. Cobbs and the other OB professionals consider when determining if a pregnancy is high-risk.
+There are numerous factors that other OB professionals consider when determining if a pregnancy is high-risk.

 The age of the mother, for example, is one factor.
 A woman over the age of 35 might be at risk for problems.
 Lifestyle is important, too.
 Things such as smoking or drug use affect the growing baby.